OpsTrail/Kubernetes-Essentials/Cluster_Setup/Cluster_reqirements.md

+# Pre-requisites

+### Cloud Platform

+**You can use any of the cloud Platforms of your choice which are listed below.
+The steps will be the same for all the cloud platforms.**
+- AWS
+- AZURE
+- GCP

 **For setting up the cluster each VM should be like the below**

   | Purpose   | VM Name          | CPU | Memory | Disk  | Operating System |